 - A statement from a CHS faculty research mentor willing to work with the student

-- Complete research ethics education as directed by their mentor
+- Complete human subjects protection training as directed by their faculty mentor

-A total of 12-15 credit hours will be required for the certificate.
+A total of 12-15 credit hours will be required for the CHS UGR Certificate.
 All required courses for the certificate must be completed with an overall GPA of a 3.0 or better and each course within the certificate must be completed with at least a C or better.
 Courses are described below and can be adapted to accommodate students enrolled in the Honors Program as requested:

 - HHS 454: Research in Human Health Sciences (3 credit hours)